azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Mitsuru %}
-    Because I thought it was cute??
+    Because I thought it was cute???

-    Also I've been wondering what would be okay for me to call you since no one else around here has a name in English♪
+    Also, I've been wondering what would be okay for me to call you since no one else around here has a name in English♪
   {% endbubble %}

   {% bubble HiMERU %}